kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 In this mode, the test executes the following steps:
 1. Provisions an SKR cluster.
 2. Runs BTP Manager secret reconcilation test.
-3. Runs the OIDC test.
+3. Runs OIDC test.
-4. Runs updating machine type test.
+4. Runs machine type update test.
 5. Deprovisions the SKR instance and clean up the resources.

 #### Without provisioning